Worries and problems stressing you out? You need a break.

 - Time management – Do essential tasks and prioritize the others.
 Consider those who may be affected by your decisions, such as family and friends.
 Use a check list; you will receive satisfaction as you check off completed jobs!

 - Watch your diet – Alcohol, caffeine, sugar, fats and tobacco all put a strain on your body’s ability to cope with stress.
 A diet with a balance of fruits, vegetables, whole grains and foods high in protein but low in fat will help create optimum health.
 Contact your local Heart and Stroke Foundation for information about healthy eating.

 - Recharge – Get enough rest and sleep.

 - Talk with others – Talk to friends, professional counsellors, support groups or relatives about what’s bothering you.

 - Help others – Volunteer work can be an effective and satisfying stress reducer.

-- Get away for a while – read a book, watch a movie, play a game, listen to music or go on vacation.
+- Get away for a while – Read a book, watch a movie, play a game, or listen to music.
 Leave yourself some time that’s just for you.